Pete Carroll typically optimistic about Seahawks, but knows there’s work to be done

 They had endured a depressing 7-10 season, were on the verge of firing defensive coordinator Ken Norton Jr. and had begun internal discussions that resulted in the trade of franchise quarterback Russell Wilson on March 8.
 There were pervasive questions about whether Pete Carroll, at age 70, was still in tune with the modern game.

-The 2022 season didn’t turn out nearly as dire as predicted, with Seattle decisively winning the Wilson trade, unearthing a quarterback replacement in Geno Smith, developing numerous rookie starters, and making the playoffs as a wild card team.
+The 2022 season didn’t turn out nearly as dire as predicted, with Seattle decisively winning the Wilson trade, unearthing a quarterback replacement in Geno Smith, developing numerous rookie starters and making the playoffs as a wild-card team.

-But to understand how far the Seahawks still have to go, you need travel back just a few days.
+But to understand how far the Seahawks still have to go, you need to travel back just a few days.

 Their 41-23 loss to the San Francisco 49ers on Saturday — the Seahawks’ third defeat of the season to the 49ers, in which they were outscored a cumulative 89-43 and outgained 1,259-824 — crystallized the stark discrepancy in elite talent between the teams.
 Carroll acknowledged as much Monday in his annual season post-mortem at the Virginia Mason Athletic Center.